 Inclusive programmes, accommodations, or services include audio description, captioning (CART), sign language interpretation, assistive listening systems and relaxed performances and experiences in cultural settings.
 These can be available ‘on demand’, meaning that access services are automatically available, or ‘on request’, meaning that access services must be requested in advance of a visit or performance.

 During this panel, we will hear from a multi-dimensional facility, an established national institution and a small scale transformative production.
 Each will reflect on the access services they provide, their approach to delivering these services and the overall impact and demand from audiences with disabilities and beyond.

 Chaired by Louise Bruton, journalist, the panellists are:

 Betty Siegel, Director of VSA and Accessibility at the John F. Kennedy Center for the Performing Arts.

 Evgeniya Kiseleva, Head of Interdisciplinary Projects Department, The Pushkin State Museum of Fine Arts.

 Jody O’Neill, actor and playwright of What I (Don’t) Know About Autism.

 Topic: Marketing and Audience Development

-Topic: Aesthetically Accessible Experiences
+Topic: Aesthetically Accessible Arts and Cultural Experiences

 Topic: People with Disabilities Leading Change